udaykiranreddymulpuri/CSYE6200-Object-Oriented-Design-Maven-Template/README.md

 ## Professor: Daniel Peters

 ### Requirements
-1. Eclipse or VS Code or IntelliJ
+1. Eclipse or VS Code or IntelliJ.

 Note: If you are using Eclipse, please have git CLI installed on your system or GitHub Desktop to commit the code in this repository

 ### SetUp Instructions